-We have lunchtime clubs and societies (many run by pupils) covering every possible area of intellectual interest.
-We have 24 musical groups with 280 participants, and typically stage a dozen drama productions each year, in our superbly equipped theatre and drama studios.
-We have 95 sports teams and 40 different sports.
-In outdoor pursuits every year we have numerous treks in the UK and overseas, as well as four camps involving 250 pupils.
-We offer a wide range of outdoor pursuits and are one of the largest centres for D of E in the North West.
+Some numbers may best illustrate what we offer.
+We have over 150 clubs and societies, 95 representative sports teams and 40 different sports.
+We have 24 musical groups with 280 participants, and typically more than a dozen drama productions each year.

+Every year 250 pupils go on four week-long camps and we have overseas treks; we offer a wide range of outdoor pursuits and are one of the largest centres for D of E in the North-West.
 Alongside this there is a vast range of educational trips and visits, both in the UK and abroad.
 On average, each pupil spends twelve days a year on trips.